 Ingredients

-- VANILLA EXTRACT: For a hint of vanilla, add 1 teaspoon of vanilla extract.
+- VANILLA EXTRACT: For a hint of vanilla.

-- SALT: To elevate the flavour of the cookies, add ½ a teaspoon of salt.
+- SALT: To elevate the flavour of the cookies.

 Instructions

-- Prepare: Preheat the oven to 375° F or 190° C and prepare two baking sheets with parchment paper.
+- Prepare: Preheat the oven to 350° F and prepare two baking sheets with parchment paper.

 - Wet Ingredients: In a large mixing bowl, add the softened butter, brown and granulated sugars.
 Beat with an electric mixer until fluffy.
 Add the eggs and vanilla and mix again.